markd2/RandomLearning/C++/readme.md

       - take one arg, return void, arg is pointer to the type (not a base type)
     - imported as a reference type
-    - no example shared_ptr in the apple samples.
-  - SWIFT_UNSAFE_REFERENCE - like immportal, but it communicates different
-    semantics - this type is intended to be used unsafely rather than living for the duration of the proogram
+    - no example shared_ptr in the apple samples. x  - SWIFT_UNSAFE_REFERENCE - like immportal, but it communicates different semantics - this type is intended to be used unsafely rather than living for the duration of the proogram
     - the programmer must validate that any reference to such an object is valid themselves.
-    - the macro is _identical_ to immportal
-  - SWIFT_RETURNS_INDEPENDENT_VALUE - added to C++ member functions to let Swift know that it doesn't return a dependent reference or a dependent view
+    - the macro is _identical_ to immportal x  - SWIFT_RETURNS_INDEPENDENT_VALUE - added to C++ member functions to let Swift know that it doesn't return a dependent reference or a dependent view
     - basically you're not returning an interior reference value.
     - like a "const char *getName() const" - if it's returning a static string, then it should be marked as returning an independent value.
-      But if you extract a char* from a std::string, then don't use this.
-  - SWIFT_SELF_CONTAINED - it's not a view type.
+      But if you extract a char* from a std::string, then don't use this. x  - SWIFT_SELF_CONTAINED - it's not a view type.
 All member functions that return the self contained type are assumed to be safe in Swift
     - a.k.a. owns and controls the lifetime of all of the objects it references
-    - allows swift to import methods that return a class or struct type that's annotated thusly
-  - SWIFT_NAME - providing a different name for C++ types and functions in swift
+    - allows swift to import methods that return a class or struct type that's annotated thusly x  - SWIFT_NAME - providing a different name for C++ types and functions in swift
     - e.g. `class Error {...} SWIFT_NAME("CxxLibraryError");`
     - and `void sendCopy(const std::string &) SWIFT_NAME(send(_:));`
-  - SWIFT_CONFORMS_TO (swift.org only talks about template specialization,
+x  - SWIFT_CONFORMS_TO (swift.org only talks about template specialization,
     but the header seems to imply that non-template works as well)
     - conform all specializations of a class template to a swift protocol automatically.